devopness/devopness/docs/cloud-provider-credentials/add-cloud-provider-credential-gcp.md

 ---
-title: Get Google Service Account Credentials
+title: Add Google Cloud Platform Credential
-intro: In order to allow Devopness to manage Google Cloud Platform (GCP) resources for you, you need to provide us Service Account Credentials.
+intro: In order to allow Devopness to manage Google Cloud Platform (GCP) resources on your behalf, Service Account key has to be provided.
 links:
     overview:
     quickstart: